Classroom Setup Ideas That Will Simplify Your Classroom Management

 Cons:

-• Many students have to turn their heads to face the front
+• Some students have to turn their heads to face the front

-• When students face each from across the room, it can lead to disruption/talking
+• Students face each other across the room, which can be distracting or lead to disruption

 • Cumbersome transition into groups of 3 or 4